Kombucha – A Manual For Kombucha Brewing And Preparation (Kombucha Recipe)

 Important: It is necessary for each new culture medium that you take out the SCOBY and give it a wash under cold or lukewarm running water and, if applicable, remove the darker colored layers from its bottom.
 Then rinse the container with hot water and refill it with your new culture medium (at least 10% of your previously finished drink) and the cleaned scoby.
 You are now ready to start over again from point 1.

-In case your culture medium smells musty or if no new layer of fungus has grown, you should better discard the culture medium as a precaution.
+Important: In case your culture medium smells musty or if no new layer of fungus has grown, you should better discard the culture medium as a precaution.
 Take out the scoby and start anew with only a little bit of tea, but this time please add 3 TBSP of vinegar per liter tea to your new culture medium.

 Workplace Hygiene and Cleanliness for Your Handling of Kombucha